mongodb/leafygreen-ui/packages/table/README.md

 - `virtual`: An object containing properties and methods from the virtualizer instance, including a custom `getVirtualItems` method that maps virtual items to rows.
   - `getVirtualItems`: used to retrieve the virtualized items, mapping them to the corresponding rows in the table.
 This method ensures that only the visible rows are rendered, which improves performance when dealing with large datasets.
-  - For more methods and properties from from the virtualizer instance, refer to [TanStack doc](https://tanstack.com/virtual/latest/docs/api/virtualizer#virtualizer-instance).
+  - For more methods and properties from from the virtualizer instance, refer to [TanStack's virtualizer instance docs](https://tanstack.com/virtual/latest/docs/api/virtualizer#virtualizer-instance).

 ## Rendering Rows